was born in Brussels, Belgium in 1934. He graduated MD in 1960 at the

 d'Echographie Gyneco-Obstetricale & Laboratoire d'Ultrasonologie) in

 Being the pioneer in Obstetrical and Gynecological ultrasonography in Belgium, Professor Levi is also one of the most important, influential and well-known ultrasound figures in the era of the "ultrasonic boom" (in the mid 1960s).
 He became interested in ultrasound shortly after his training in the early 1960s and started to use an A-mode scanner (from Siemens®, used in neurology) in 1966, doing biparietal diameter measurements.
 In the same year he went over to Lund, Sweden to study under Dr. Bertil Sunden.
-In 1967 he travelled to Glasgow to study under Professor Ian Donald and in the same year, he started to use a B-mode compound contact scanner on loan from the Japanese ultrasound Company Aloka®.
+In 1967 he travelled to Glasgow to study under Professor Ian Donald and in the same year, he borrowed a B-mode compound contact scanner from the Japanese ultrasound Company Aloka®.
 This was the first of such scanners in Europe from a Japanese manufacturer.
 Levi published several important early papers with the instrument, which he had tried to improve and modify.
 He presented his first paper in 1967 at a French meeting in Monte Carlo and later on in the same year he presented a more comprehensive study as a plenary lecture at the Societe Royale Belge de Gynecologie et d' Obsterique meeting.

 In 1968 he travelled all the way to Japan to study under Professor Toshio Wagai at the Juntendo University, Toyko.
 There he became versant with research and equipment of the Aloka® company.
 His later sabbatical with George Kossoff at the Commonwealth Accoustic Laboratory (CAL) in Sidney, Australia also acquainted him with state-of-the-art transducer technology and the UI Octoson scanner which Levi had started to use back in his own laboratory in 1980.
 In his stay with Kossoff as well as working through his appointment as Senior research scientist at the Indianapolis Center for Advanced Research in Indianapolis, USA, Levi was able to (in his own words) "take a bath in the wonderful atmosphere of more fundamental research in ultrasound ...." .